Carbon Fiber Repair for CMU & Block Walls

 Wall anchors and helical tiebacks have a different issue.
 Carbon fiber strips span the entire wall from top to bottom.
 The only point of contact on the wall for anchors and tiebacks is the plate to which the anchor is connected, which usually is placed in the middle of the wall.
 In some cases this can lead to cracking in the blocks above and below the plate, which are lacking in reinforcement.

-Reinforcing CMU Piers
+Reinforcing CMU Piers with Carbon Fiber

 As with other kinds of piers and columns, piers or pillars made from CMU blocks can be strengthened with carbon fiber.